 - CPS 240 (Advanced Visual Basic) explores database, object-oriented programming, and other advanced features of Visual Basic.

 - CPS 245 (CS1/Java) is the first "real" course in Computer Science, and probably the most difficult, but required for many technical majors.

 - CPS 255 (CS2/Java), CPS 260 (Assembly) and CPS 265 (CS3/C++) are sophomore-level courses for Computer Science majors.

 If you are considering where to begin with courses, you should consider your background with computers and your goals for the course.

 - If you are not comfortable with computers or just want to learn more about them, consider CPS 103.

-- If you want to learn more about programming computers, consider CPS 110 or 130.
+- If you want to learn more about creating programs for computers, consider CPS 110 or 130.

-- If you have already programmed and are considering a computer or information systems major, consider CPS 240 or 245.
+- If you have already programmed and are considering a computer-related major, consider CPS 240 or 245.

-- If you are intending to major in computer science, you might be required to take CPS 255, 260 or 265.
+- If you have decided to major in computer science, you might be required to take CPS 255, 260 or 265.

 The typical course rotation for UW-Fox Valley is as follows.